 Gursha is an intimate gesture that’s considered a sign of respect in Ethiopian culture.
 The person receiving the bite of food is called the gorash while the person giving it is the agurash.
 The larger the gursha, the stronger the friendship or bond.

-THE BEST ETHIOPIAN DISHES
+MUST-TRY TRADITIONAL ETHIOPIAN DISHES

 This Ethiopian food guide has been organized by category to make it easier to digest.
 Click on a link to jump to any section of the guide.